amlitinsky/kwill-app/requirements/design.md

 5. LLM Selection (MVP)

 Groq LPU remains the recommended LLM for its speed and cost advantages, with prompt engineering as key for optimization.
+Also considering DeepSeek, Gemini, Qwen 2.5, and Llama 3.1 via Grok.

 6. Frontend (Next.js 15, AI SDK - MVP)